 Listen, God don’t make junk.
 When He created you, He didn’t make anyone else like you.
-You are unique and a prize possession, the apple in His eye.
+You are unique and a prize possession, the apple of His eye.
 Never give up on yourself.
 Sure, you will have some down days and you will reach a melting period, just don’t stay there!
-Let’s think about that TODAY.
+Let that sink in!

 © M.A.
 Perez 2017, All Rights Reserved

 Another wonderfully encouraging post.
 Thanks for caring, Mary!